 - There are also long routes along two tributaries of the Thames.
 In the north east is the Lee Valley offering 26 miles (42km) of traffic-free cycling.
 For more information visit the Lee Valley Park website.

 - In the south west is the once heavily industrialised river Wandle.
 The largely traffic-free route running alongside the river links Wandsworth, Merton, Croydon and Sutton.
-For more information see the Merton Council's Wandle Trail page.
+For more information see Merton Council's Wandle Trail page.

 - A helmet is essential wherever you cycle but especially on some of the more uneven river and canalside surfaces